Henryyy-Hung/HKU-COMP3278-StudentCenter/README.md

 # HKU-COMP3278-StudentCenterGUI

+# Introduction

-A student center software's GUI based on python tkinter
+This is student center software's GUI based on python tkinter (only front end).
+If you take my code as reference, please be noticed that the UI thread and database handlere are not separated (this is wrong).

 # Preview